Masta-mind26/OscarWebScraper/README.md

 5. How can I contribute?

    We welcome contributions!
-Please check out our Contribution Guidelines
+Please check out our Contribution Guidelines.